 - For teens, an increase in intellectual power combined with a greater need for independence.
 However, such impulses are not well-regulated.
-They combine to create a dangerous mix.
 The planning and discrimination that come with maturity are overwhelmed by impulses and desires.
-As a result, kids take crazy risks because they’re not thinking clearly about the consequences.

 Teen Brain Development and Treatment

 According to the same study on the teen brain by the NIMH, teen service providers need to adapt their programs.
 Given this data, treatment service offerings should reflect the state of the teenage brain: